eric-livezey/void-bot.js/README.md

     }

 You can find your bot's token on it's application page.

+You can also optionally specify the bot owner's id in the same file using the `"OWNER"` field.

 Now all that's left is to run it.
 Assuming all the previous steps are done properly you should be able to run `main.js` with node which should launch the bot.